mcfnord/rml/src/bc.md

 incarceration,
  + With a substantial likelihood of heightening public condemnation and materially prejudicing a trial, and
- + Knowingly false, and therefore having no law enforcement purpose.
+ + False, and therefore having no law enforcement purpose.

-(One of the three claims, that investigators thought I was a threat, is true.
-They were bamboozled.
-Lindquist repeated their false conclusion that I'm a threat.
-His statement is still a clear violation of the Rules of Professional Conduct.)

-Your Rules insist lawyers avoid statements likely to raise public opprobrium toward the accused, especially those statements made to a large television and internet audience.

 ## Conclusion

-Throughout his career as an elected official, Mark Lindquist and his staff have violated RPC 3.6 and RPC 3.8.

-His false statements about me to the press threatened my ability to get a fair trial.

-In filing this complaint, if history is a guide, I anticipate hearing still more abusive, false claims about me in the press from Lindquist's attorney, who has derided and maligned previous complaintants obviously victimized by similar extrajudicial statements that violate RPC 3.6 and 3.8.

-That Lindquist's attorney brags in the press that the public hearing he faces represents "zero chance" of suspension is a flagrant disregard for the seriousness of his behavior and sovereignty of your Assocation to discipline clear and chronic violators.
-Complaints to your body have not deterred his continued violations of these Rules.
-In fact, through counsel, he defends his behavior.

-That he seeks and derives visibility before his electorate based on falsehoods and charging documents rather than verdicts should be of grave concern to all advocates of justice.
-Justice in Pierce County faces clear, documented, repeated, and serious danger as long as Mr. Lindquist is permitted to practice law.
+Throughout his career as an elected official, Mark Lindquist has violated RPC 3.6 and RPC 3.8.
+His misleading statements about me to the press caused me to waive my jury trial, and threatened my ability to get a fair one.
+That he uses the accused to gain visibility before his electorate based on maligning falsehoods and charging documents rather than verdicts should be of grave concern to all advocates of justice.
+Lindquist's defense of these repeated violations is of particular concern.
+Justice in Pierce County faces clear, serious, documented, and repeated danger as long as Mr. Lindquist is permitted to practice law.